 Unique Elements for Private Equity Firms

-2. Investment Protection: The PE firm also wants to protect its investment in the portfolio company’s balance sheet.
+- Investment Protection: The PE firm also wants to protect its investment in the portfolio company’s balance sheet.
 While the primary point of D&O is to protect the individual leaders, it also protects the entity, thereby providing peace of mind to their sponsor.

-3. Recruitment Assurance: D&O insurance provides peace of mind to any talented individuals you want to recruit to the portfolio company’s board.
+- Recruitment Assurance: D&O insurance provides peace of mind to any talented individuals you want to recruit to the portfolio company’s board.
 Often, independent directors will not sit on a portfolio’s board unless they have sufficient D&O insurance.

-Why Should Sponsors Be Involved?
+Why Should Sponsors Be Involved in D&O Insurance for PE Portcos?

-There’s too much at risk for you, your partners, and your investments.
+There’s too much risk for you, your partners, and your investments.
 Your first line of defense is solid protection at the portfolio level.

 How to Purchase D&O Insurance for PE Portcos as a Sponsor